The grotto cave in the Bruce Peninsula National Park, the northern part of the Bruce Trail

 Mono cliffs provincial park

-Read about the best trails in Mono Cliffs park here.
+Read about the best trails in Mono Cliffs park here to plan your day.

 The Bruce Peninsula National Park near Tobermory contains a huge chunk of the northern part of the Bruce Trail.